kpn/django-etcd-settings/README.md

     )
     ```

-* `DJES_DEV_PARAMS`: A module with local overwrites, genarally used for
+* `DJES_DEV_PARAMS`: A module with local overwrites, generally used for
     development.
 The overwrites must be capitalized module attributes.
     These overwrites will have preference over development settings on ETCD,
-    but not over configset overwrites indicated by the `X_DYNAMIC-SETTINGS`
+    but not over configset overwrites indicated by the `X-DYNAMIC-SETTINGS`
     HTTP header

 * `DJES_ENV`: A string with the name of the environment in which the code is